-This course offers an opportunity for each student enrolled in Master of Architecture Program to develop a bridge between their academic experience and professional practice.
+This course is a bridge between academic experience and professional practice.
 The learning experience moves in both directions.
 Students apply knowledge learned in the classroom to bring practical experience.
 Students secure a position with an architectural, or an architecturally-related/construction-related, firm for a period of at least eight weeks.
 This position must be approved by the course instructor.
 The firm must be willing to submit periodic and final evaluations of the student's performance.
-Email is used during the employment period for communication between the students and the instructor.
-Requirements for the course shall include maintaining a journal and writing a major term paper related to professional practice.
-Typically, this course shall be taken during the summer between the fourth and fifth years, or as otherwise approved by the division head.
-8 weeks, summers.
-Prerequisites: Acceptance into the M. Arch.
-Program.
+Students must maintain a journal and write a paper related to professional practice.
+XX lecture hours.
+Prerequisite: Master in Architecture major.
+Offered: Occasionally.

 AP 533 Professional Practice 3 Cr.

 AP 534 Architectural Seminar in Process 3 Cr.

 Focuses on one or more specific topics regarding the current and future practice of architecture: what architects do, and how they do it.
 Topics range from design techniques to office management and from specialties within the practice, to the legal environmental and social forces that influence it.
-Requires a graduate-level paper or project.
 This course may be repeated for credit.
 3 Lecture hours.
 Prerequisite: Instructor approval, Master in Architecture major.
 Cross listed with AP 434.
 Offered: Occasionally.